USF Herbarium

 Areas of research and collecting emphasis in the USF Herbarium include: 5,800 Orchidaceae; several thousand specimens from Nepal and Burma; such specific groups as Apocynaceae, Arecaceae (palms), Begoniaceae, Bromeliaceae, Fabaceae (lugiminosea) and Pteridoyphytes (ferns).
 Important collections include those of K. Burt-Utley, Edwin L. Bridges, G.R.
 Colley, B.F.
 Hansen, R.K.
 Godfrey, R. Kral, J.M.
 Kunzer, O. Lakela, R.W.
 Long, Steve L. Orzell, J.D.
 Ray, Jr., J. Utley, and R.P.
 Wunderlin.

-Though visits to the USF Herbarium are currently limited while we complete the collection transfer, the Herbarium Specimen Search can be used to search by classification, family, genus, or habitat.
+Visits to the Herbarium are by appointment–email Christopher Kiahtipes, kiahtipes@usf.edu.
+You can also use the Herbarium Specimen Search to search by classification, family, genus, or habitat.
 The Atlas of Florida Plants is another online tool to identify USF Herbarium specimens.

 Books and other print resources can be found in the USF Libraries catalog.
 Items in the printed collection are available for use by appointment in the Special Collections Reading Room.